Diesel Loco Shed, Sabarmati: History

 The shed currently holds around 50 EMD BG Locos and 150 MG Locos.
 It has 45 YDM-4/4A locos locomotives out of which 27 MG locos in passenger services and giving inferior service.

+The shed too holds the Only 7 WDG-5 (EMD GT50AC) locomotives that have been made by Banaras Locomotive Works (BLW).

 Nine YDM-4 locos from here have been sold to Togorail and shipped to Togo.

+This shed has been recently allotted WAG12 Locomotive in April 2025 and Hold 300 locomotives, making it the 3rd Shed in the entire IR Network after Saharanpur(MELS), Ajni(NEDA).

 Major and minor schedules of Diesel Locomotives are carried out in the shed.
 The shed is ISO: ISO 9002:2001, ISO 14001, ISO 9001:2008 certified.